IanSMcCarthy/HRace_Slides/index.md

 I have taken a more automated approach that uses a simple linear regression fitted to a data set of all 2013 Australian horse racing events.

 It makes a prediction of how long it will take each horse to run a future race using its last race performance and the characteristics of the future race .
-Comparing the times of all horses in the race allows their finishing position to be predicted!
+Comparing the times of all horses in the race allows their finishing position to be predicted.

 --- .class #id